rbourassaca/uad_plugin_manager/README.md

 ### Commands

-- Remove all unlicensed plugins `remove -u`
+- Remove all unlicensed plugins `remove -u` [^1]
-- Remove specific collections of plugins `remove -n "UAD Ampeg B15N Bass Amplifier" -n "UAD SPL Vitalizer MK2-T"`
+- Remove specific collections of plugins `remove -n "UAD Ampeg B15N Bass Amplifier" -n "UAD SPL Vitalizer MK2-T"` [^1]
 - Display all available collections and the plugins they contain `list -a`

 ### Examples

-- `go run . remove -u`
+- `go run . remove -u` [^1]
-- `go run . remove -n "UAD Ampeg B15N Bass Amplifier" -n "UAD SPL Vitalizer MK2-T"`
+- `go run . remove -n "UAD Ampeg B15N Bass Amplifier" -n "UAD SPL Vitalizer MK2-T"` [^1]
 - `go run . list -a`

+[^1]: Some commands may need to run with elevated privileges since they handle protected files.
+On windows you'll need to run the terminal as an administrator before using the commands and on Mac OS X you'll need to prepend sudo to the commands.